 "Europe is nicer": migrants head west after Turkey opens border

-"There are many problems here (in Turkey).
-We want the Turkish and European governments to open this gate," he said.
-"THERE IS NO WORK HERE"
+"We've been living in Istanbul.
+We want to go to Edirne and then on to Greece," he said in fluent Turkish, before the taxis headed for the northwestern province of Edirne.
+Further south, on Turkey's Aegean coast, Turkish broadcasters showed two dozen people, including women and children, aboard a rubber dinghy boat, reportedly bound for the Greek island of Lesbos.

-Turkey's decision to make good on threats long issued by President Tayyip Erdogan to "open the gates" to Europe came after 33 Turkish troops were killed in an air strike by Syrian government forces in Syria's northwestern Idlib region.
-Some one million civilians have been displaced in Syria near Turkey since December as Russian-backed Syrian government forces seized territory from Turkish-backed Syrian rebels, creating the worst humanitarian crisis in the nine-year war.
+Turkey's decision to make good on long-standing threats by President Tayyip Erdogan to "open the gates" to Europe came after 33 Turkish troops were killed in an airstrike by Syrian government forces in Syria's northwestern Idlib region.
+Someone million civilians have been displaced in Syria near Turkey since December as Russian-backed Syrian government forces seized territory from Turkish-backed Syrian rebels, creating the worst humanitarian crisis in the nine-year war.

-Turkey already hosts some 3.7 million Syrian refugees and says it cannot handle any more.
-The EU said on Friday it had received no official word from Ankara that it had suspended the 2016 deal, whereby Brussels sends billions of euros in aid in return for Turkey stemming the migrant flow to Europe.
-The scenes at the borders on Friday will revive memories of the 2015 migrant crisis, when more than a million people, mostly from the Middle East and Asia, trekked from Turkey across the Balkans towards western Europe, igniting furious rows between EU governments and fuelling support for far-right parties.
+Turkey already hosts some 3.7 million Syrian refugees and says it cannot handle anymore.
+The EU said on Friday it had received no official word from Ankara that it had suspended the 2016 deal, under which Brussels sends billions of euros in aid in return for Turkey stemming the migrant flow to Europe.

-Syrians boarding buses for the border in Istanbul's Fatih district complained of economic difficulties in Turkey and said they hoped to build a better life in Europe.
-"There is no work here.
-Turkey is not nice at all, Europe is nicer," said Muhammed Abdullah, 25, adding that he wanted to go to Germany.
-(Writing by Daren Butler; Editing by Jonathan Spicer and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)